-Ms. Pippins has particular experience representing food and pharmaceutical companies in legal investigations conducted by the Food and Drug Administration (FDA), the Federal Trade Commission (FTC), and state agencies concerning product marketing practices.
+Ms. Pippins has particular experience representing companies in advertising challenges and defending food and pharmaceutical companies in legal investigations conducted by the Food and Drug Administration (FDA), the Federal Trade Commission (FTC), and state agencies concerning product marketing practices.
 She also advises companies on mechanisms for limiting the risk of marketing-related challenges by regulators or private litigants, with a primary focus on minimizing the risk associated with the development, labeling and marketing of FDA-regulated products.

 Advised food company regarding compliant labeling and marketing practices for its "functional food" product.

 Lead associate in representation of the maker of an over-the-counter allergy drug in an NAD challenge regarding comparative onset-of-action claims.
 The NAD ruled in favor of our client on all material points.